Wizards vs. Bucks Player Props Betting Odds

 |3PM

-- He averages 1.5 more rebounds than his prop bet Monday of 4.5.
+- He averages 0.2 less rebounds than his prop bet Friday of 4.5.

-- He drains three three-pointers per game, 0.5 fewer than his prop bet total on Monday (3.5).
+- He 2.8 made three-pointers average is 0.7 lower than his prop bet on Friday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.